 5.1.
-The vinadhara or veena-dhara or Gaana Dakdhinamurthi in extremely handsome form is depicted in two variations; in sitting (aasana) posture and in standing (sthanaka) posture.
-There are many bronze images of Vinadhara in the Chola period but sculptural representations and stone images were not many during the early Pallava period.
+The Vinadhara or veena-dhara or Gaana Dakshinamurthi in extremely handsome form is depicted in two variations; in sitting (aasana) posture and in standing (sthanaka) posture.
+There are many bronze images of Vinadhara in the Chola period; but, sculptural representations and stone images were not many during the early Pallava period.
 But, in the later periods it seems to have captured the imagination of poets and saint-singers.

 The images in the standing posture generally belong to the early Pallava period.
 The saint poet Appar , a contemporary of the Pallava king Mahendravarman I (600 – 630 CE) , sang “He (Shiva) stands wearing the sweet smelling vibhuthi; holding a veena”.
 Similarly, Sundarar (8th century) , the last of the Shaiva Nayanmars , describes Shiva “with matted hair hanging down, wearing yajnopavitha he holds a veena in which he is proficient”.

 5.3.
-Shri Sivaramamurti, former Director, National Museum, New Delhi, in his work Kalugumalai and Early Pandyan Rock-cut Shrines describes two forms of Sri Dakshinamurthy, one playing the veena and the other the mridanga, sculpted on the vimana of the Murugan temple of Pandya period at Kazhugumalai near Tiirunelveli.
+Shri Sivaramamurti, former Director, National Museum, New Delhi, in his work Kalugumalai and Early Pandyan Rock-cut Shrines, describes two forms of Sri Dakshinamurthy, one playing the veena and the other the mridanga, sculpted on the vimana of the Sri Murugan temple of Pandya period at Kazhugumalai near Tirunelveli.
 Sri Dakshinamurthy playing on a drum (mridanga) is called Pushkara Dakshinamurthy, the Master of instruments.

 [E.g. Temples of Ilambayam Kottur Dakshinamoorthy; Elimiankottur near Kadabathur; and Shiva temple at Nanjangud near Mysore].

 There are some other variations of the Yoga Dakshinamurthy.
-For instance in the following from the Avur and the Tiruvengavasal (Pudukkotai) temples show Sri Dakshinamurthy in relaxed posture holding an antelope, rosary and kamandalu (water-pot).
+For instance; the following , from the Avur and the Tiruvengavasal (Pudukkottai) temples, show Sri Dakshinamurthy in relaxed posture, holding an antelope, rosary and kamandalu (water-pot).

-The text Uttara-kamika prescribes that the Yoga-murthi must be facing south and seated on a tiger skin spread upon an auspicious bejewelled throne ( ratha simhasane shubhe) under a banyan tree (tan mula dakshine chhaya-nishannah ratnopa-shobhite pithe vygra-charmottara-chhade) .
+The text Uttara-kamika prescribes that the Yoga-murthi must be facing south , seated in shade, on a tiger-skin spread upon an auspicious bejeweled throne (rathna simhasane shubhe), under a banyan tree (tan mula dakshine chhaya-nishannah ratnopa-shobhite pithe vygra-charmottara-chhade) .
 The tree must be shown resplendent with fruits , flowers and crowded by many kinds of birds.

 7. Jnana (jnana or medha Dakshinamurthy)